-How to be a good friend, how to differentiate between the right and the wrong and how to behave socially are some of the lessons which these stories taught me.
-And they remain with me even now, when I am all grown up and mother of a child.
-Perhaps, that is the reason I read these stories to my child as well.
+How to be a good friend, how to differentiate between the right & the wrong and how to behave socially are some of the life lessons these great Panchatantra stories for kids teach.

 Panchatantra Stories for Kids